klauspost/reedsolomon/README.md

 # Changes

+## December 18, 2018

+Assembly code for ppc64le has been contributed, this boosts performance by about 10x on this platform.

 ## November 18, 2017

 Added [WithAutoGoroutines](https://godoc.org/github.com/klauspost/reedsolomon#WithAutoGoroutines) which will attempt to calculate the optimal number of goroutines to use based on your expected shard size and detected CPU.